 My daily routine is not a struggle.
 As I go through my day, I am aware of the most unhelpful thinking that I come up with.
-In fact, many of the ten unhelpful thinking styles that I learned about, I have not used in months.
-This includes all or nothing thinking.
+In fact, many of the ten unhelpful thinking styles that I learned about, I have not used for months.
+This includes all-or-nothing thinking.

 This has been my go-to attitude when things felt out of control.

 Making the situation larger than life, I can justify my feelings by saying that “they always do this to me,” or “I never get to have that.”
 This gets me off the hook.
 I am no longer responsible, because “they” caused it.
 This allows me to feel sorry for myself because they have done this to me.